 Day one is usually half an hour of sorting out tech issues and introductions – and then you spend the day with John Warburton – our CEO and co-founder.

-Over the four weeks you’ll meet everyone from the central team, from the Head of HR to the Head of Organisational Development and Head of Insurance, central support staff to operational and tech function leads.
+Over the four weeks you’ll meet everyone from the central team, from the Head of HR to the Head of Insurance, the marketing team, the central support staff, operations and our tech function leads.
 You also get to meet many of the Client Directors already in Konsileo and you will be invited to join all of the collaborative support spaces we’ve set up for your success.

 The whole idea is that you get to know us, but that we get to know you, too.
 We want to know what brought you here, what makes you tick, what you want to achieve, your ideas, your experience and your personality.